aws-neuron/aws-neuron-sdk/tools/tutorials/torch-neuronx-profiling-with-tb.rst

 Introduction
 ------------

-Neuron provides a plugin for Tensorboard that allows users to measure and visualize performance on a torch runtime level or an operator level.
+Neuron provides a plugin for TensorBoard that allows users to measure and visualize performance on a torch runtime level or an operator level.
 With this information, it becomes quicker to identify any performance bottleneck allowing for quicker addressing of that issue.

+For more information on the Neuron plugin for TensorBoard, see :ref:`neuronx-plugin-tensorboard`.

 Setup
 -----